KPN would consider merger as it faces new threats at home

-BARCELONA KPN (KPN.AS), the largest Dutch telecom operator, is open to merger opportunities outside its increasingly competitive home market having largely divested its international operations, its CEO said on Wednesday.
+BARCELONA Nov 11 KPN, the largest Dutch telecom operator, is open to merger opportunities outside its increasingly competitive home market having largely divested its international operations, its CEO said on Wednesday.

 "When somebody wants to have discussions with us, we will be open for a discussion," he said at the Morgan Stanley technology and media conference in Barcelona.
 "But so far nobody knocks on our door."